PrefectHQ/prefect/docs/guides/webhooks.md

 receive events from other systems and transforms them into Prefect [events](/cloud/events/) for use in [automations](/cloud/automations/).

-Webhooks are defined by two essential components: a unique URL and a template that translates incoming web requests to a Prefect event.
+Webhooks are defined by two essential components: a unique URL, and a template that translates incoming web requests to a Prefect event.

-## Configuring webhooks
+## Configure webhooks

-### Via the Prefect Cloud API
+### Through the Prefect Cloud API

-Webhooks are managed via the [Webhooks API endpoints](https://app.prefect.cloud/api/docs#tag/Webhooks).
+Webhooks are managed through the [Webhooks API endpoints](https://app.prefect.cloud/api/docs#tag/Webhooks).
 This is a Prefect Cloud-only feature.
 You authenticate API calls using the standard [authentication methods you use with Prefect Cloud](/cloud/connecting#manually-configure-prefect-api-settings).

-### Via Prefect Cloud
+### Through Prefect Cloud

-Webhooks can be created and managed from the Prefect Cloud UI.
+You can create and manage webhooks from the Prefect Cloud UI.

 ![Managing a webhook in the Prefect Cloud UI.](/img/ui/webhook.png)

-### Via the Prefect CLI
+### Through the Prefect CLI

-Webhooks can be managed and interacted with via the `prefect cloud webhook` command group.
+You can manage and interact with webhooks through the `prefect cloud webhook` command group.

 <div class="terminal">